 Vari – varifocal (multifocal), top of the lens is distance then power gradually increases towards the bottom of the lens.
 No visible line like the bifocal, cosmetically more appeasing – younger looking as looks like a single vision lens, gives full focal range.
 THESE CAN ONLY BE ORDERED BY PHONE as there are different gradients of peripheral vision available

-A copy of your prescription is required before you order with Specs-By-Post.
+A copy of your prescription is not required before you order with Specs-By-Post but if unsure of the figures you can email a copy to us at email@example.com.
 Providing your existing prescription is less than two years old, you may use this to order from us.
 However, if your prescription is over two years old, you will need to see your optician in order to obtain an up-to-date one.
 It is worth pointing out that you are under no obligation to purchase your glasses from the shop where you had your eye test.
 The optician is, however, obligated to provide you with a copy of your prescription.

 Now you have your prescription, you can proceed to order your glasses from Specs-By-Post online at www.Specs-By-Post.com by either clicking on one of the frame selections above, on the Homepage or by telephoning us on 01709 769 402.

 Following your frame selection, key in your prescription details online and choose your lens.
-Our website safely accepts most types of credit cards.
+Our website safely accepts most types of credit cards and also by Paypal.